Aspen Hill, Maryland: History

 In the 1920s and 1930s, Aspen Hill was known as being the location of Aspin Hill Memorial Park, one of three pet cemeteries then operating on the East Coast of the United States.
 Burials at Aspen Hill Cemetery included dogs that had served the during World War I as well as the pets of area residents.
 Memorial ceremonies honoring pets were often held there on World Day for Animals.

-In July 1950, Louis M. Denit sold 517 acres of land in Aspen Hill to Gelman Construction Company for approximately $300,000.
+In July 1950, Louis M. Denit sold 517 acres of land in Aspen Hill to Gelman Construction Company for about $300,000.
 Denit was a well-known attorney who specialized in banking and trust law.
-Gelman Construction Company bought the land in order to build 2,450 three-bedroom ramblers, a shopping center, schools, playgrounds, and churches.
+Gelman Construction Company bought the land to build 2,450 three-bedroom ramblers, a shopping center, schools, playgrounds, and churches.
 The homes were priced at less $10,000 each.

-In January 1955, Minnie Goodman sold 268 acres of land in Aspen Hill to Metropolitan Homes, Inc. At the time, the land was the last vacant tract of land of its size between Rockville and Wheaton.
+In January 1955, Minnie Goodman sold 268 acres of land in Aspen Hill to Metropolitan Homes, Inc. The land was the last vacant tract of land of its size between Rockville and Wheaton.
 Metropolitan Homes planned to build 12,000 homes, schools, shopping centers, and churches on the land.
 Prices for the homes started at $15,000 each.

-Aspen Hill was one of the locations in which a fatal shooting took place in October 2002 as part of the Beltway sniper attacks.
+Aspen Hill was one of the locations in which a fatal shooting took place on October 3, 2002, and another on October 23, 2002, as part of the Beltway sniper attacks.